Skip to content

 Heel Walks

 For this one, you'll need to stand up.
 Lift your toes off the ground and walk around on your heels.
 This strengthens the muscles around your ankles and helps with balance.
+This exercise mimics the ankle movement required for safe forward stepping.

 Woman stretching her legs